luischaparroc/talk4free/talk4free-frontend/README.md

 - [Gmail API](https://developers.google.com/gmail/api)

 ### React 🔥
-For the front end part we used ReactJS which is a Javascript library that allows us to write JSX code into out applications, allowing us to control the rendering of components individually.
+For the front end part, we used ReactJS which is a Javascript library that allows us to write JSX code into out applications, allowing us to control the rendering of components individually.
 ```javascript
 import React, { useState } from "react";